Module: Region Similarity#

 plot_cell_with_nucleus_and_transcripts(cid, title="Cell with high similarity_nucleus_cell despite high IoU")

-So, just looking at the similarity between the nucleus and the entire cell isn’t specific enough.
-As a better metric, we therefore compute the similarity between the transcripts in the cell region intersecting the nucleus and the transcripts in the remaining cell region (we call this the cytoplasm, however with Proseg, this can also include transcripts that were originally measured outside of the cell, as shown above).
+Just looking at the similarity between the nucleus and the entire cell isn’t specific enough.
+As a better metric, we therefore compute the similarity between the transcripts in the cell region intersecting the nucleus and the transcripts in the remaining cell region (we call this the cytoplasm, however with Proseg, this can also include transcripts that were originally measured outside of the cell).

 Similarity between Nucleus and Cytoplasm#